pp4rs/DEPRECATED-installation-guide/docs/index.md

 * If everything goes smoothly, you should be able to complete the installation in one sitting within 60-120 minutes.
 * Please follow the steps one-by-one in the order they appear on the side bar and do not deviate from them, unless you really know what you are doing.
-* If you find any outdated links or unclear descriptions, email me us at [programming@econ.uzh.ch]() so that we can update the instructions or clarify as needed.
+* If you find any outdated links or unclear descriptions, email us at [programming@econ.uzh.ch]() so that we can update the instructions or clarify as needed.
 * Where necessary, we have provided instructions for Mac, Windows and Linux machines.

-**Please attempt to install necessary all packages prior to the beginning of the each session.**
+**Please attempt to install necessary software and packages prior to the beginning of the course.**

 * We will hold an *installation surgery* sesson, on Friday the 25th of August from 14.00 - 16.00 to help people who have attempted to install all the necessary programs but have had  some problems doing so, *in a as yet unknown location*.
 * Do not come to the installation surgery expecting us to 'install everything for you' - there is not enough time, and it is a useful exercise for you to get comfortable installing software onto your laptop or workstation that is necessary for you to complete your research.